The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 I happen to be one.

-It's I I don't understand what's motivating this people.
+I don't understand what's motivating these people.

 What void are you filling?

-I just gonna be better.
+I'm just going to be better.

 And maybe so.

-We can't ascend them.
+We can't offend them.

-These rumors are seven years old, and the politico is doing a story about the rumor being seven years old.
+These rumors are seven years old, and the Politico is doing a story about the rumor being seven years old.